OHNLP/att-chemprot/README.md

 python dnn.py
 ```

-The output file is in TSV format, the same as the gold standard files.
+The output file is in [Brat standoff format](http://brat.nlplab.org/standoff.html), the same as the gold standard files.
 The offical envaluation script (locates under `./eval`) will be
 automatically called.